vanhoangkha/Networking-fundamentals/Day51_DHCP_Snooping.md

 DHCP OPTION 82 (INFORMATION OPTION)

 - OPTION 82, also known as a ‘DHCP RELAY AGENT INFOMRATION OPTION’ is one of MANY DHCP OPTIONS
-- It provides additional information about which DHCP RELAY AGENT received the CLIENT’S message, on which INTERFACE, in which VLAN, etc.
+- It provides additional information about which DHCP RELAY AGENT received the CLIENT’S message, on which Giao diện, in which VLAN, etc.
 - DHCP RELAY AGENTS can add OPTION 82 to message they forward to the remote DHCP SERVER
-- With DHCP SNOOPING enabled, by default Cisco SWITCHES will add OPTION 82 to DHCP messages they receive from CLIENTS, even if the SWITCH isn’t acting as a DHCP RELAY AGENT
+- With DHCP Snooping enabled, by Mặc định Cisco SWITCHES will add OPTION 82 to DHCP messages they receive from CLIENTS, even if the Switch isn’t acting as a DHCP RELAY AGENT
-- By DEFAULT, Cisco SWITCHES will drop DHCP MESSAGES with OPTION 82 that are received on an UNTRUSTED PORT
+- By Mặc định, Cisco SWITCHES will drop DHCP MESSAGES with OPTION 82 that are received on an UNTRUSTED Cổng

 ![image](https://github.com/psaumur/CCNA/assets/106411237/2efc6edd-21fd-4c1a-bb11-9c1f761e1d32)

-THIS command disables OPTION 82 for SW1 but NOT SW2
+THIS Lệnh disables OPTION 82 for SW1 but NOT SW2

 ![image](https://github.com/psaumur/CCNA/assets/106411237/84f1c3f2-9ad1-4367-97f3-95dab053b30c)

-TRAFFIC gets passed to R1 and is DROPPED because of “inconsistent relay information” (packet contains OPTION 82 but wasn’t dropped by SW2)
+TRAFFIC gets passed to R1 and is DROPPED because of “inconsistent relay information” (Gói tin contains OPTION 82 but wasn’t dropped by SW2)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/5c4b547e-c588-4d62-8098-76902199a131)